 This new construction project consists of 3 separate buildings: The former office building has been demolished and will be replaced with a 4-story elevator building to include 63 apartment-style dwellings, a parking garage, and a 5,816 sf office/conference space.
 Two additional buildings will include a total of 18 three-story townhome units.
 Of the 81 total dwellings, 80% will be affordable and 20% market rate.
 Accessible units will be provided to meet the current code and all units will be “visitable.”

 The development was designed for Passive House construction in compliance with the PHIUS+ certification criteria – an affordable and highly energy efficient construction standard based upon climate-specific comfort and performance.
 As part of PHIUS certification, the structures must comply with various DOE, EPA and Energy Star requirements.

 The project has received 9% Low Income Housing Tax Credit funding from the Connecticut Housing Finance Authority (CHFA).

-The development is a significant part of Meriden’s goal to transform its downtown in anticipation of the New Haven/Hartford/Springfield commuter rail program.
-It was acquired by the City via a HUD Sustainable Community Challenge Grant.
+The development is a significant part of Meriden’s goal to transform its downtown in light of the New Haven/Hartford/Springfield commuter rail program.
+The site was acquired by the City via a HUD Sustainable Community Challenge Grant.

 New construction designed for Passive House construction

 Three separate buildings: 1 building of Apartment-style dwellings, and 2 additional buildings including Townhome units